superstreamlabs/memphis.js/README.md

         asyncProduce: true // defaults to true.
 For better performance.
 The client won't block requests while waiting for an acknowledgment.
         headers: headers, // defults to empty
         msgId: 'id', // defaults to null
-        producerPartitionKey: "key" // produce to specific partition.defaults to null });
+        producerPartitionKey: "key", // produce to specific partition. defaults to null
+        producerPartitionNumber: -1 // produce to specific partition number. defaults to -1 });
 ```